gordonaspin/Sailor/README.md

     ...
 }
 ```
-The properties of MotionManager are calculated within the LocationManager implementation and they are subscribed to by various Views within the application.
+The properties of MotionManager are calculated within the MotionManager implementation and they are subscribed to by various Views within the application.
 This is achieved via injecting the MotionManager into the application environment by the SailorApp.
 ```swift
 struct SailorApp: App {
     @State private var MotionManager = MotionManager()